pukkapies/urop2019/README.md

 * [Sounddevice](https://python-sounddevice.readthedocs.io/en/0.3.12/installation.html) 0.3.12 -- to record audio from your microphone through terminal*
 * Other common Python libraries such as [Pandas](https://pandas.pydata.org/) or [NumPy](https://numpy.org/)

-*If you only wish to run our lite version prediction function as mentioned in [here], all you need is to download the items with a *.
+If you only wish to run our lite version prediction function as mentioned in [here](TODO) --'projectname_predict_lite.py', all you need is to download the items with a *.

 ## Getting Started
 Lorem ipsum